Jchem-techy/chatApp/README.md

 # myChatApp

-**this project make use of html,bootstrap,javascript and firebase firestore**
+**This project make use of html,bootstrap,javascript and firebase firestore as a realtime datastorage package**